briangan/weather-4-me/README.md

 [x] HTTP Request to API service to get JSON
   [x] convert to Forecast and save
   [x] alert if request fails
-[ ] Hourly data that allows scrolling down forecast of individual hours since now.
+[x] Hourly data that provides the forecast of individual hours since now.

 Forecast View
-[x] Based on given address, search for Forecast records to display [x] DB query Forecast for existing, non-expiring (30 mins) saved result [x] If no saved, non-expiring result, fetch & parse from API service
+[x] Based on given address, search for Forecast records to display [x] DB query Forecast for existing, non-expiring (30 mins) saved result [x] If no saved, non-expiring result, fetch & parse from API service [ ] Correct output of forecast_time to match timezone of location
+  * problem: Geocoder search doesn't provide timezone data; need separate request using timezone gem via Google service

 Locations
 [x] Parse API service normalized/standardized location.
 Find by city + state + country or create the location.